AnnMarieW/dash-multi-page-app-demos/README.md

 # Dash `pages` multi-page app demos

-This repo contains minimal examples of multi-page apps using the `pages` feature available in dash>=2.5.1
+This repo contains minimal examples of multi-page apps using the Pages feature available in dash>=2.5.1

 __See the :new: Dash Documentation [Multi-Page Apps and URL Support](https://dash.plotly.com/urls)__